Career Hub - Promoting Careers in Pediatric Radiology

 • Pediatric radiologists provide imaging services for patients with pediatric-related diseases from fetal life to adulthood.

-• Pediatric radiologists work with all imaging modalities including MRI, CT, ultrasound, contrast-enhanced ultrasound and voiding urosonography, PET/CT and PET/MRI, nuclear medicine, radiography, fluoroscopy, and also perform interventional procedures.
+• Pediatric radiologists work with all imaging modalities, including MRI, CT, ultrasound, contrast-enhanced ultrasound and voiding urosonography, PET/CT and PET/MRI, nuclear medicine, radiography, fluoroscopy, and also perform interventional procedures.

 • Pediatric radiology is a required element in the training of all diagnostic radiologists and is one of the 10 areas of information upon which candidates are examined for certification by the American Board of Radiology.